 This is the beauty of diversification.
 Timing the share market is difficult but by owning some defensive assets your SMSF will be able to weather all types of markets.

-Even though every global share market fell in 2018, all of the Stockspot portfolios had positive returns thanks to their allocation to bonds and gold.
+Even though every global share market fell during the COVID-19 crisis, all of the Stockspot portfolios had positive financial year returns thanks to their allocation to bonds and gold.

 3. Why look for the needle in the haystack when you can buy the haystack!